-Florida Auto Accident Attorneys Find Out Who Is at Fault for Your Injuries
+Florida Auto Accident Attorney Finds Out Who Is at Fault for Your Injuries

 Examining the evidence surrounding your crash in the Lakeland, Wauchula, Bartow, Haines City, Lake Wales, Winter Haven and Sebring areas

 Florida is a no-fault insurance state.
 Even so, it’s vital to have an attorney on your side to help you establish fault after an auto accident if you wish to file a civil personal injury suit against a negligent party.
-Our legal team at Kaylor, Kaylor & Leto, P.A. has more than 60 years of combined professional experience.
-This gives us the knowledge necessary to find out who the negligent driver is and pursue damages against him or her.
+Attorney Nora Leto at Kaylor, Kaylor & Leto, P.A. has more than 30 years of professional experience.
+This gives our firm the knowledge necessary to find out who the negligent driver is and pursue damages against him or her.

 How fault is determined after an accident